SpeedyIBL: A Comprehensive, Precise, and Fast Implementation of Instance-Based Learning Theory: Instance based Learning Theory

 \section{Instance based Learning Theory}

-The general decision process proposed in IBLT is illustrated in Figure \ref{fig:iblt}, and the mechanisms are made mathematically concrete in Algorithm \ref{alg:IBL} \cite{GONZALEZ03}.
-The process starts with the observation of the environmental state, and the determination of whether there are past experiences (i.e., instances) that are similar to the current environmental state (i.e., Recognition).
+An updated view of the general decision process proposed in IBLT is illustrated in Figure \ref{fig:iblt}, and the current mechanisms of IBLT are made mathematically concrete in Algorithm \ref{alg:IBL} \cite{GONZALEZ03}.

+The process starts with the observation of the environmental state, and the determination of whether there are past experiences in memory (i.e., instances) that are similar to the current environmental state (i.e., Recognition).
 Whether there are similar past instances will determine the process used to generate the expected utility of a decision alternative (i.e., Judgment).
-If there are past experiences that are similar to the current environmental state, the expected utility of such an alternative is calculated via a process of \textit{Blending} past instances, but if there are no similar past instances, then the theory suggests that a heuristic is used instead.
-After Judgment, the option with the highest expected utility is maintained in memory and a decision is made as to whether to stop the exploration of additional alternatives and execute the current best decision (e.g., Choice).
-When the exploration process ends, a choice is implemented, which changes the environment (i.e., Execution).
-Feedback (e.g., reward) is received at any time from the environment, with or without delay from the execution of a choice.
-Such feedback is used to update past experiences since the last time feedback was received through a \textit{credit assignment} mechanism.
+If there are past experiences that are similar to the current environmental state, the expected utility of such an alternative is calculated via a process of \textit{Blending} past instances from memory; but if there are no similar past instances, then the theory suggests that a heuristic is used to generate the expected utility, instead.
+After Judgment, the option with the highest expected utility is maintained in memory and a decision is made as to whether to stop the exploration of additional alternatives and execute the current best decision (i.e., Choice) or to continue exploring new alternatives (i.e., exploration Loop).
+When the exploration process ends, the choice that has the highest expected utility is executed, which changes the environment (i.e., Execution Loop).
+The loop from Recognition to Execution continues over time, and the result from a decision may be observed from the environment (i.e., Feedback) immediately or with delay from the execution of a choice.
+Such decision result (e.g., a reward) is used to update the utility of past instances in memory through a \textit{credit assignment} mechanism.

 In IBLT, an ``instance'' is a memory unit that results from the potential alternatives evaluated.
 These memory representations consist of three elements which are constructed over time: a situation state $s$ which is composed of a set of features $f$; a decision or action $a$ taken corresponding to an alternative in state $s$; and an expected utility or experienced outcome $x$ of the action taken in a state.